zn-a/NetSec/A6/data_analysis/README.md

    Each script outputs a PNG figure used in the report.
 They also respect `LIMIT_PACKETS`.

 All scripts assume the PCAP files are located in `../pcaps` relative to this directory.

+## Report

+`report/report.tex` compiles into `report.pdf` and includes the generated tables and figures.